Adobe Genuine software FAQ

 About Adobe software notifications – notifications during product use

-Adobe runs validation checks that identify if installed Adobe software or apps are genuine or non-genuine.
-When non-genuine software or apps are found, the service can inform users through notifications, providing options to resolve the issue.
-In addition to notifications, customers may also see the validation process running in their Activity monitor (macOS) or Task manager (Windows).
+The Adobe Genuine Service (AGS) runs validation checks that identify if installed Adobe software or apps are genuine or non-genuine.
+When non-genuine software or apps are found, the AGS can inform users through notifications, providing options to resolve the issue.
+In addition to notifications, customers may also see the AGS validation process running in their Activity monitor (macOS) or Task manager (Windows).

 In an effort to minimize disruption, Adobe will provide you with a new serial number to replace each impacted serial number.
 Each impacted serial number will then be deactivated to prevent continued misuse.
 Existing installations using impacted serial number(s) must be uninstalled and the new serial number(s) should be used for reinstallation and new installation.